 Your competitors’ likely have at least some backlinks.

 Believe it or not, that’s a good thing.
-If a website is linking to your competitor, chances are it’d make sense for them to link to you too.
+If a website links to your competitor, chances are it’d make sense for them to link to you too.

 Conclusion: You can build links to your site by replicating your competitors’ links.

 How?
 There are many different ways.
-However, one quick win is to find sites that are linking to multiple competitors as the chance of them also linking to you is high.
+However, one quick win is to find sites that link to multiple competitors as the chance of them also linking to you is high.

-Look for links that may be easy to replicate, such as those from guest posts, link roundups, forums, directories, etc.
+Hit “Show link opportunities” and look for any that might be easy to replicate, such as those from guest posts, link roundups, forums, directories, etc.

 2. Monitor and reclaim any lost links